masc-ucsc/docs/docs/pyrope/10-internals.md

 ## Determinism

 Pyrope is designed to be deterministic.
-This means that the result is always the same.
+This means that the result is always the same for synthesis.
+Simulation is also deterministic unless the random seed is changed or non-Pyrope (C++) calls to `procedures` add non-determinism.

-Within a `lambda` the determinism is guaranteed because `procedures` have an explicit order in Pyrope.
+Expressions are deterministic because `procedures` have an explicit order in Pyrope.
 Only `functions` have a non-explicit order, but `functions` are pure without side-effects. `puts` can be called non-deterministically but the result is buffered and ordered at the end of the cycle to be deterministic.

 The only source of non-determinism is non-Pyrope (C++) calls from `procedures` executed at different pipeline stages.
-The pipeline stages could be executed in any order, it is just that the same order must be repeated deterministically.
-The non-Pyrope C++ calls must be `comptime` to affect synthesis.
+The pipeline stages could be executed in any order, it is just that the same order must be repeated deterministically during simulation.
+The non-Pyrope calls must be `comptime` to affect synthesis.
 So the synthesis is deterministic, but the testing like cosimulation may not.

-The same non-Pyrope (C++) calls also represent a problem for the compiler optimizations.
+The same non-Pyrope calls also represent a problem for the compiler optimizations.
 During the setup phase, several non-Pyrope can exist like reading the configuration file.
 If the non-Pyrope calls are not deterministic, the result could be a non-deterministic setup phase.